k-barton/komodor/README.md

 * R language help (Shift+F1 while in an *R_extended* document):
     * the selected keyword is searched for in the loaded packages.
 If nothing is found, press Shift+F1 again to search in all packages.
-* The *R tools* toolbox has some more or less useful commands:
     * R markdown preview;
     * Insert result of the selected text evaluated in R;
 	* Color picker (inserts hex code to the text);